SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations: 's ablation study on kernel-level throughput

 \section{\Algname's ablation study on kernel-level throughput}

 In this section, we present kernel-level ablation studies on training throughput to examine the impact of each of the implemented features on~\Algname.
-In Section~\ref{sec:appendix:grouped_gemm}, we investigate on the Grouped GEMM throughput with and without the gather fusion on Hopper GPUs.
+In Section~\ref{sec:appendix:grouped_gemm}, we investigate the Grouped GEMM throughput with and without the gather fusion on Hopper and Blackwell GPUs.
 In Section~\ref{sec:appendix:expert_agg}, we profile the memory bandwidth of expert aggregation kernels.
+In section~\ref{sec:appendix:scatter_and_add}, we compare the left and middle expert aggregation strategy when both implemented on \Algname~on H100 GPUs in Figure~\ref{fig:expert-agg}.
 In Section~\ref{sec:appendix:topk}, we compare~\Algname's top-$K$ kernels with other efficient top-$K$ implementations.